 Judge solid marble spice grinder

-Best bits: good for small kitchens and simple twist function
+Pros: good for small kitchens and simple twist function

 This 10cm marble pestle and mortar is ideal if you just want to crush a few spices at a time and don’t have space for lots of gadgets.
 The pestle is cleverly designed to snuggly fit the mortar so the spices are trapped beneath it.
 Just rotate the pestle to grind them.
 We found this best for achieving a slightly coarse-grained spice texture for spices like cardamoms and coriander rather than hard spices like nutmegs.
 Works well for crushing garlic too.